wp-plugins/google-adsense-lite/readme.txt

 == Description ==

 Ads EZ Plugin for Google AdSense provides a streamlined interface to deploy Google ads on your blog.
 You can customize the colors, sizes and placement of the ad blocks and activate them right from the plugin interface.The admin interface uses a highly functional and modern interface based on the twitter bootstrap framework with generous, context-sensitive help on every single option.

+= Live Demo =

+**Google AdSense admin interface is feature-rich, user-friendly and functional.
+Please visit this fully operational [live demo site](http://demo.thulasidas.com/google-adsense "Play with Google AdSense Admin Interface") to see what it can do for you.**

 Ads EZ Plugin for Google AdSense is a specialized version of [Google AdSense Ultra](http://buy.thulasidas.com/google-adsense "Most versatile AdSense plugin for your blog"), which lets you manage in basic, standard and expert modes, all in a beautifully designed modern interface.